Blooym/xlcore-experiments/README.md

 > [!WARNING]
 > These builds are not supported outside of our dedicated testing feedback spaces.
 Please do not report issues with these builds anywhere else, including the primary XIVLauncher.Core repository.
 >
-> **Additionally, while they are usually tested by a developer beforehand, these builds are not guarenteed to be stable.
+> **Additionally, while they are usually tested by a developer beforehand, these builds are not guaranteed to be stable.
 Only use them if you are comfortable resolving things manually and make regular backups of your data beforehand.**

 ## How to use experimental builds